coda/packs-sdk/docs/tutorials/get-started/cli.md

 This will create a new file `.coda.json` in your working directory that contains the API token.

 ??? warning "Don't check in .coda.json"
     If you use a version control system you will likely want to make sure this file isn't check in, as the token within provides access to your account.
-For example, if using Git, add `.coda.json` to your [`.gitignore` file](https://git-scm.com/docs/gitignore).
+For example, if using Git, add `.coda.json` to your [`.gitignore` file][gitignore].

 ### Create the Pack